 Holding space is one of those spiritual terms that mystifies a lot of people.
 It’s like, “How do I hold space exactly?
 Is that like taking up space?”
 No. Not really.
 Holding space is about how we learn to be with others without judgment.
 It doesn’t require you to be anyone other than who you are, although a lot of times people have to learn to let go of their own beliefs to really hold space for another.

 I’ll do my best to explain this term and why it’s a powerful addition to your spiritual practice and to living your life in general.

-As a quick side note, you can hear all my latest tips and thoughts in my monthly newsletter called, “The Wake Up Call.”
+As a quick side note, you can read my latest spiritual awakening tips and thoughts in my newsletter called, “The Wake Up Call.”

 Letting Go of You

-- Allowing another to have whatever experience they’re having
+- Allow another to have whatever experience they’re having

-- Giving your complete undivided attention to the situation/other person
+- Give your complete undivided attention to the situation/other person (aka be fully present)

 Allowing a Situation to Unfold